 Moseley concedes his disappointment with the judging.
 “It definitely bummed me out.
 It was just a bit early.”

 Kreitler calls it a snub.
 “He got totally shafted.
 But that’s cool.
 You always get shafted being a pioneer, and then people finally realize it later.
 Pioneers take the arrows.”

-Jonny Moseley skiing Squaw Valley, photo by Hank DeVre
+Jonny Moseley skis Squaw Valley, photo by Hank DeVre, courtesy Squaw Valley

 Moseley’s 2002 Olympic performance thrust him into the spotlight.
 Shortly after the Games, he hosted Saturday Night Live—one of his fonder life experiences—and became host of the MTV reality show Real World/Road Rules Challenge.
 People magazine named him one of its “Fifty Most Eligible Bachelors.”